 But it was a high school internship at her local newspaper that kindled a fire Kim could never put out.
 The internship grew into a freelance opportunity that turned into a full-time reporting position.

-From newspapers Kim made the leap to broadcast journalism where she worked as the drive-time news anchor, fill-in host and reporter for News Talk 630 WPRO & 99.7 FM.
+From newspapers, Kim made the leap to broadcast journalism where she worked as a drive-time news anchor, fill-in host and reporter for News Talk 630 WPRO & 99.7 FM.

-Kim can currently be seen on television in Providence, RI where she works as a reporter and fill-in anchor for WPRI 12 and Fox Providence.
+Kim can currently be seen on television in Providence, RI where she works as an anchor and reporter for the local CBS affiliate, WPRI 12 and Fox Providence.